 The golden hour might not always be possible if your baby needs extra help when he or she is born.
 In this case, discuss how soon you can have skin to skin with your baby.

 You may not have paid it much attention as your baby was being born, but if you have had a vaginal birth, you will need to birth the placenta.
-Whilst it’s not as attention-grabbing as the baby's arrival, the birth of the placenta is very important.
-See Stages of Labour - Third Stage to find out more
+While it’s not as attention-grabbing as the baby's arrival, the birth of the placenta is very important.
+Find out more about Stages of Labour - Third Stage.

 Holding your baby’s bare skin against your own bare skin is a wonderful way to help them (and you) recover from birth and increase the production of some important hormones.
 Make sure that you and baby are kept warm using blankets, ensuring your baby’s nose and mouth are free and clear.
 This contact helps your baby to cope with the temperature change for the womb to the room.